maxtkc/mos-herb-site/gallery.md

     alt: Don't you want these things in your bike basket?
   - image: /assets/images/webp/calendulabasket.webp
     alt: Mom would really love this shit
-  - text: "Mo is a gifted herbalist and their passion and joy in their work is palpable and genuine."
+  - text: "Mo is a gifted herbalist and their passion and joy in their work is palpable and genuine"
-    attribution: "— Laurel Valchuis, owner of [alFreshCo](https://al-freshco.com/)
+    attribution: "— Laurel Valchuis, owner of [alFreshCo](https://al-freshco.com/)"
   - image: /assets/images/webp/holdinggoldenrod.webp
     alt: Bro is having a field day
   - image: /assets/images/webp/hat_in_field.webp